 Oops Restaurant and Bar

 This is one to mention if you are looking for drinks.
-We went here couple of times to have a glass of wine and noticed them offering nice cocktails too.
+We went here a couple of times to have a glass of wine and noticed them offering nice cocktails too.

 Oops is located across from the Ubud market.